Aeronautics: The 19th century: Otto Lilienthal and the first human flights

 During the 19th century Cayley's ideas were refined, proved and expanded on, culminating in the works of Otto Lilienthal.

 Lilienthal was a German engineer and businessman who became known as the "flying man".
 He was the first person to make well-documented, repeated, successful flights with gliders, therefore making the idea of "heavier than air" a reality.
 Newspapers and magazines published photographs of Lilienthal gliding, favourably influencing public and scientific opinion about the possibility of flying machines becoming practical.

-His work lead to him developing the concept of the modern wing.
+His work led to the development of the modern wing.
 His flight attempts in Berlin in the year 1891 are seen as the beginning of human flight and the "Lilienthal Normalsegelapparat" is considered to be the first air plane in series production, making the Maschinenfabrik Otto Lilienthal in Berlin the first air plane production company in the world.

 Otto Lilienthal is often referred to as either the "father of aviation" or "father of flight".

 Other important investigators included Horatio Phillips.